RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

 - The Micro Focus Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default port (10086).
 - PostgreSQL version 12 or later must be installed and running
 - PostgreSQL ODBC driver
 - On Linux, the ODBC data sources must be confgured.
-For example:
+Specify the details in the `odbc.ini` file:
     ```
-    odbc.ini:
     [BANKVSAM.MASTER]
     Driver = PostgreSQL
     Servername = localhost